dottanic/dottanic/README.md

 🍣 : I don't have TT/TD so you can do whatever you want to me.
 I'll just hide you if you're really pushing it
 > I'm not gonna respond if you continuosly boop me, use your words.

+🪀 : If you think "do not take inspiration from my skins!" is a reasonable request then you're an entitled dumbass.
+I'm gonna take sooo much inspiration from your skins out of spite.

 ![image](https://user-images.githubusercontent.com/102858874/209373591-b53d9174-fee9-4889-937f-273988e5c3b8.png)
 https://r.mtdv.me/dottanick